daniellmb/AQUA/README.md

 ## Philosophy

 The goal of AQUA is to improve code quality, without dictating a strict project structure. **Ramp-up gradually** by only configuring the the parts of AQUA you want to use.
 Not ready for end-to-end tests yet?
 Simply don't configure them.
-Don't want to type check your code?
+Don't want to type check your JavaScript code?
 Just leave out the "types" section.
 Even if you just start by linting your code, that will be a great step in the right direction!

 While nothing is stopping you from simply editing a JavaScript file and committing it to source control; doing so will cause you to miss out on: linting, cyclomatic complexity analysis, type checking, running both unit and end-to-end tests, as well as documentation generation, and code coverage reports.